kkjdaniel/bgg-mcp/README.md

 Note: Include "use bgg-rules" in your question to ensure the AI searches BGG forums for answers.

 ## Installation

+> [!WARNING]
+> The previous Smithery deployment was removed unexpectedly - this has been restored but may cause if issues with old connections.
+If you connected to Smithery before 16/10/25, refresh your setup using the updated link and connector URL below.

 You have multiple options for installing BGG MCP: